bhagaym/Developer-Test/README.md

 ## Run Laravel

-To run Laravel application navigate your prompt to `starterkit` folder and run the following command.
-This command will listen for changes and hot reload them.
+To run Laravel application navigate your prompt to `Developer-Test` folder and run the following command.

-1. Navigate your prompt to `starterkit` folder.
+1. Navigate your prompt to `Developer-Test` folder.

-    `cd starterkit`
+    `cd Developer-Test`

 2.  `php artisan serve`

     Keep yout prompt running by default application is served http://127.0.0.1:8000

+## Testing Laravel

+To run Laravel testing navigate your prompt to `Developer-Test` folder and run the following command.

+1. Navigate your prompt to `Developer-Test` folder.

+    `cd Developer-Test`

+2. Run this command to test image fiture.

+    `php artisan test --filter=ImageTest`